Update 2017/12/25: I added a section on dodecaphonic solfège. Also, I put some headings on the article to organize it more.

 With this system, the dodecaphonic scale can be written as 123456789ABC.
 To express a rest (silence), we can use a 0.

 Besides tones, we need at least two more things: note value (the length of the note) and octave.
-To avoid creating a jumble of numbers, I opted to use the lowercase letters abc, … to represent the numbers 1, 2, 3, etc.
+To avoid creating a jumble of numbers, I opted to use the lowercase letters a, b, c, … to represent the numbers 1, 2, 3, etc.

 How are these lowercased letters used?
-In the case of octaves, a means that whatever tone it applies to, it is on the first octave, whereas means that the tone belongs to the fourth octave (to represent [A440], also known as A4, we would use A for the tone and for the octave).
+In the case of octaves, a means that whatever tone it applies to, it is on the first octave, whereas d means that the tone belongs to the fourth octave (to represent [A440], also known as A4, we would use A for the tone and d for the octave).
 The octaves start at tone 1 (that is, C).

 In the case of note values, I use a for the whole note (4 beats), b for the half note, c for the quarter note, d for the eight note, e for the sixteenth note, etc. If you want to represent one and a half units (dotted note), you use the uppercase letter.
 For example, a dotted quarter note would be D.